sarg3nt/certified-kubernetes-security-specialist/01 Cluster Setup and Hardening/03 Authentication.md

 We have two types of users, humans and bots

-Kubernetes does not manage "Human" end users, it relies on other authentication mechanisms such as LDAP
+Kubernetes does not manage "Human" end users, it relies on other authentication mechanisms such as LDAP.
 Kubernetes can manage bot accounts using "Service Accounts"

-The `kube-apiserver` manages all access to the Kubernetes cluster weather it be via `kubectl` or the API directly.
+The `kube-apiserver` manages all access to the Kubernetes cluster whether it be via `kubectl` or the API directly.

 The `kube-apiserver` supports the following authentication mechanisms